Alt text: A man in formal attire sits at a desk with architectural plans on a tablet and a computer displaying a house design.

 • What type of content will you create (films, TV, animation, documentaries)?

-• What themes or emotions do you want your name to bring to mind?
+• What themes or emotions do you want your name to evoke?

-• Are you aiming for something classic, bold, aware, or artistic?
+• Are you aiming for something classic, bold, humorous, or artistic?

 Step 2: Brainstorm Like a Screenwriter